nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * `CommandHistory#getNextCommmand()` — Retrieves the next command from its history.
 * `CommandHistory#addCommand(String command)` — Adds a new command into its history.

-The methods will handle cases where the command history is empty, full and when there are no more previous or next commands to navigate to.
+The methods successfully handles edge cases where the command history is empty, full and when there are no more previous or next commands to navigate to.

 `CommandHistoryManager` can be instantiated with an optional capacity, the default is as explained in the design considerations below.
 When the size of the command history exceeds double the allocated capacity, the older half of the history is pruned.

-`LogicManager` will store an instance of a `CommandHistoryManager`.
+`LogicManager` will store an instance of `CommandHistoryManager`.

-* Set the `setOnKeyPressed` for the `commandTextField` to detect key presses `UP` and `DOWN` arrow keys and call `CommandHistory#getPreviousCommmand()` and `CommandHistory#getNextCommmand()` respectively and update the text displayed.
+To detect key presses `UP` and `DOWN` arrow keys, set the `setOnKeyPressed` for the `commandTextField` and call `CommandHistory#getPreviousCommmand()` and `CommandHistory#getNextCommmand()` respectively and update the text displayed.
-* Call `CommandHistory#addCommand(commandText)` with the `commandText` in `CommandBox#handleCommandEntered()` when handling user input to save the user's input into the command history.
+When handling user input to save the user's input into the command history, call `CommandHistory#addCommand(commandText)` with the `commandText` in `CommandBox#handleCommandEntered()`.
 Even if the commands are invalid, save them into the history.
 This allows the user to fix the wrong commands and re-execute them.

 ![CommandHistoryActivityDiagram](images/CommandHistoryActivityDiagram.png)

-Note: Some interim steps are omitted for simplicity.
+Note: Some intermediate steps are omitted for simplicity.
 Full details are in the sequence diagram below.

-Given below is an example usage scenario and how the command history mechanism behaves at each step.
+Given below is an example of a usage scenario and how the command history mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time. `CommandHistoryManager` will be initialized in `CommandBox`.
 The internal `commandsHistoryList` will be empty and the `commandsHistoryPointer` will point to the `0`th element.

 Step 2.
 The user executes a few commands.
-It does not matter if these commands are invalid.
-Each of these inputs will fire `CommandHistory#addCommand` once with their respective command texts.
+Regardless whether these commands are valid or invalid, each of these inputs fires `CommandHistory#addCommand` once with their respective command texts.

 Step 3.
-The user decides to navigate to a previous command by clicking the `UP` arrow key. `CommandHistory#getPreviousCommmand()` will be called.
+The user navigates to a previous command by clicking the `UP` arrow key. `CommandHistory#getPreviousCommmand()` will be called.

 Step 4.
-The user decides to navigate to a next command by clicking the `DOWN` arrow key. `CommandHistory#getNextCommmand()` will be called.
+The user navigates to a next command by clicking the `DOWN` arrow key. `CommandHistory#getNextCommmand()` will be called.

 The following sequence diagram shows how the next command history navigation works, if there is a next command to navigate to: